lsst/dp1_lsst_io/docs/products/catalogs/visit_table.rst

 Access
 ======

-The visit catalog is accessible via the TAP and butler services.
+The visit catalog is accessible via the TAP and Butler services.

 **Recommended access service:** TAP